pauletop/nodejs-final-proj/README.md

 ```
 npm start
 ```
+When the message `Connect to DB successfully !!!` is shown, the server is ready to use.
 ### 5. Open your browser and go to [localhost:3000](http://localhost:3000) to see the website.
 The Welcome page will be shown.
-You can click on the `Get Started` button to go to the Login page. <br>
+You can click on the `Get Started` button to go to the Login page.
+If you have already logged in, you will be redirected to the Home page depending on your role. <br>
 ![image](./demo_imgs/welcome_page.png)
 There are 2 types of users: `Admin` and `User`. <br>
 The default admin account is: <br>